-Two officials familiar with the case said investigators are asking whether Broadwell followed government rules for handling classified information.
+Two officials familiar with the case said that one question investigators are asking was whether Broadwell followed government rules for handling classified information.

 Attempts to reach Broadwell, who has remained mainly out of the public eye, have been unsuccessful.
 She was seen late Tuesday at her brother's home in Washington, D.C.

 During the FBI investigation that led to the discovery of the affair between Petraeus and Broadwell, both individuals denied that Petraeus had supplied her with any classified information and the FBI accepted those explanations, law enforcement sources have said.